andreasvisbech/Plotly_data_analysis/README.md

 - "Fit_approach": Used for fitting data.
 Can be "Local" or "Global".
 Local fitting will calculate mean y values and standard errors for identical x values and then do fitting on the mean values.
 "Global fitting" will treat each data set individually.
+- It is possible to create an "ignore$ID" column next to the data that can be used for excluding certain data points from the fitting.
+  The $ID refers to the ID of the data.

 SCATTER MODULE:
 - "Fitting_interval": Used for fitting data.
 Two numbers separated by ";".
 Denotes the x value interval that should be